 ‘By knife, by rope, by axe.
 Bye bye!’

 The Dark Side of Midnight – aka The Creeper – is a 1984 psycho thriller feature film co-produced, written, edited and directed by Wes Olsen (who also stars).
-It was distributed by Troma Entertainment in the US and overseas.
-The German title is Blood City.

 The movie stars James F. Moore, Wes Olsen, Sandy Schemmel, Dave Bowling, Dan Myers, Dennis Brennan.